Monniasza/freecad-exercises/README.md

 brushed up my dusty FreeCAD skills.

 ## Intellectual Property

-I do not know the source of these exercises, and am including them without permission.
+These exercises were made by [u/thegoose68](https://www.reddit.com/user/thegoose68/) and posted on Reddit I am including them without permission.
 If there is a copyright issue here, please let me know and I will take them down.

 All my work in this distribution is freely available under the